dream-horizon-org/darwin/mlflow/README.md

 **1. Model Training (Workspace)**
 - Data scientists work in Jupyter notebooks within Darwin Workspace
 - MLflow SDK tracks experiments, parameters, metrics, and artifacts
-- Models are automatically versioned and stored in the artifact store
+- Models are automatically versioned and stored in the artifact store (no manual versioning commands needed)
 - Each training run gets a unique run ID and experiment ID

 **2. Model Storage**